-- 15.5.1 The survival cell and frontal absorbing structure must pass an impact test against a solid vertical barrier placed at right angles to the car centre line.
-Details of the test procedure may be found in Article 16.2. - 15.5.2 Between the principal and secondary roll structures, two impact absorbing structures must be fitted on each side of the survival cell and must be solidly attached to it.
+- 15.5.1 The survival cell and frontal absorbing structure must pass an impact test against a solid vertical barrier placed parallel to C-C. Details of the test procedure may be found in Article 16.2. - 15.5.2 Between the principal and secondary roll structures, two impact absorbing structures must be fitted on each side of the survival cell and must be solidly attached to it.
 The purpose of these structures is to protect the driver in the event of a lateral impact and, in order to ensure this is the case, strength tests of the mountings must be carried out successfully.
 Details of the test procedure may be found in Articles 18.9 and 18.10.